 - Once all issues identified in Section I and Section II have been satisfactorily resolved, review the remaining elements of the contract against Section III of the Contract Checklist, following any specific instructions included for that checklist item.

 - After all items on the Contract Checklist have been properly completed, attach any signed Contract Advisory form.
 Then sign and date at the end of the Contract Checklist.

 - You are responsible for obtaining and maintaining one original copy of the contract, properly signed by all parties.
 The other party or parties will likely want their own originals as well.

-Contract the Office of General Counsel for training workshops regarding contract review or for advice related to specific questions.
+Contact the Office of Institutional Integrity and General Counsel for training workshops regarding contract review or for advice related to specific questions.
 In addition, you can contact the subject matter experts who can assist on specific types of contracts: